W. S. Penley: Life and career

-Early years
+Early life

 Penley was born at St Peters, Broadstairs, Kent, the only son of William George Robinson Penley (1823–1903), a schoolmaster, and his first wife, Emily Ann, née Wooton, the widow of Walter Pilcher.
 Although Penley's relatives included the painter Aaron Edwin Penley, his family was more generally associated with the theatre.
 His great-grandfather, William (1773–1838), a comedian at Drury Lane, was the first in a theatrical line that included Sampson (1792–1838) actor-manager at the Theatre Royal, Windsor, and Thomas Turpin Belville (1805–93), a theatre manager in Bath.
 Penley was educated at his father's schools – first at Grove House, St Peters, and then in London, where his father moved to a school in Westminster.
 He was a chorister at the Chapel Royal and at Westminster Abbey.
 After an apprenticeship with a City firm of milliners he joined the staff of Copestake, Moore, Crampton & Co, wholesale drapers and mercers.
 His obituarist in The Times speculated that Penley's career in retail may have been cut short by an irrepressible sense of humour ill-suited to a serious commercial concern.

+Early career

 At the age of twenty Penley made his stage debut in 1871 at the Court Theatre, London as Tim, the porter, in a revival of John Maddison Morton's farce, My Wife's Second Floor.
-The following year he played in T. F. Plowman's burlesque Zampa at the Court, and performed at the Holborn Theatre in Hervé's operetta Doctor Faust.
+The following year he played in T. F. Plowman's burlesque Zampa at the Court and performed at the Holborn Theatre in Hervé's operetta Doctor Faust.
 Among the cast of Zampa was Selina Dolaro, whose company Penley joined under the management of Richard D'Oyly Carte at the Royalty Theatre in London and on tour, in 1875.
 He played one of the two notaries in Offenbach's La Périchole, and was in the chorus of its companion piece, Gilbert and Sullivan's Trial by Jury.
 In November of that year he was promoted to the role of the Foreman of the Jury in the latter work when it returned to the Royalty.
 He continued in the part when the opera played on another tour and in London, at the Opera Comique and the Royal Strand Theatre in 1876–77.
 Penley was considered to be an important addition in the small role, with his malleable comic features.

 Penley gained increasing prominence during 1876 in supporting roles in Offenbach's Geneviève de Brabant, and Madame l'archiduc, and W. S. Gilbert and Frederic Clay's comic opera Princess Toto.
 The last of these was staged at the Strand, where Penley remained for three years under the management of Ada Swanborough, appearing mostly in burlesque.
 On 22 March 1879 he married Mary Ann Rickets, the daughter of a cattle salesman; they had three sons and three daughters.